American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/AR418 Release Order on Credit Hold/AR418TC.md

 The provided document is a **Control Language Program (CLP)** named `AR418TC.clp.txt`, which is called conditionally from the `AR418.ocl36` OCL program when the parameter `?9?` equals `G`.
 This CLP program is responsible for sending email notifications to customer service representatives (CSRs) and salesmen when the credit hold status of an order changes.
-Below, I will explain the process steps, business rules, tables used, and external programs called.
+Below, I will explain the process steps, business rules, tables used, and external programs called .

 ---